 The protein encoded by this gene belongs to the G-protein coupled receptor family and acts as a receptor for oxytocin.
 Its activity is mediated by G proteins which activate a phosphatidylinositol-calcium second messenger system.
 The oxytocin-oxytocin receptor system plays an important role in the uterus during parturition. [provided by RefSeq, Jul 2008]

 GeneCards Summary for OXTR Gene

 OXTR (Oxytocin Receptor) is a Protein Coding gene.
-Diseases associated with OXTR include asperger syndrome and conduct disorder.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
+Diseases associated with OXTR include Prosopagnosia and Alexithymia.
+Among its related pathways are Signaling by GPCR and Oxytocin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and peptide hormone binding.
 An important paralog of this gene is AVPR1B.

 Receptor for oxytocin.
 The activity of this receptor is mediated by G proteins which activate a phosphatidylinositol-calcium second messenger system.

 Oxytocin receptors (OT) are G-protein-coupled receptors that mediate parturition and lactation.
 They are closely related to vasopressin receptors.
 Oxytocin receptors are coupled to Gq/11 proteins and are localized to the myoepithelial cells of the mammary gland.